vrandall66/front-end-submissions-public/1811/mod-2/whateverly/game-shelf.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

 Comments:

+* Good use-cases for nesting [here](https://github.com/JakeAdmire/JA-DK-JP--Whateverly/blob/master/src/styles/_CheckBox.scss#L1-L21) and elsewhere throughout the CSS, you can rely on nesting a bit more heavily than you do especially for pseudo-selectors/pseudo-elements

+* Nice use of functions and includes to add CSS properties that will stay consistent between elements

+* Mostly good naming conventions for your variables though be careful with [colors](https://github.com/JakeAdmire/JA-DK-JP--Whateverly/blob/master/src/styles/_GameCard.scss#L57) - if you ever change your color scheme you'll now also have to change the variable names as well unless you make them more generic like `neonGlow` rather than `neonPurple`